pioneers/runtime/docs/docs/api.md

   pass

 ```
+For more examples and devices refer to the devices page in the reference

 ## `Robot.set_value(device_id, param, value)`
 The `set_value` function sets a specified value to a device’s parameter

-* `device_id` string: the ID that specifies which PiE device will have its parameter set
+* `device_id`: the ID that specifies which PiE device will have its parameter set
 * `param`: determines which parameter should be set.
 The parameters depend on the specified Lowcar device and can be found at INCLUDE LINK TO LOWCAR DEVICE PAGE
 * `value` <int, bool, float> - the value to set the parameter to